 If you’re craving budget-friendly salads, look no further.

 Cheap and Easy Summer Meals for Breakfast

 I’ll apologize in advance that a few of these recipes require baking.
 I’ll do almost anything to not have to turn my oven on during the summer.
-This is how I make baking bearable: I only bake at night, once things have cooled down, and I bake extra large batches infrequently.
-My family does require me to keep the cookie jar full at all times.
-And I do like to have some easy breakfasts on hand for busy mornings — but those are pretty much the only things I bake.
+To make baking bearable I only bake at night, once things have cooled down, and I bake extra large batches very infrequently.

 Rice and Milk.
 We often use leftover rice as ‘cold cereal’ for breakfast the next morning.
 I keep a sugar/cinnamon shaker in the cupboard, so the kids just fill their bowl with rice, pour milk over it, and sprinkle on cinnamon sugar.
 This frugal breakfast costs around 8 cents for a half cup of milk and 5 cents for a half cup of rice, so under 15 cents total per serving.

 Homemade Yogurt.
 I fill my Instant Pot with milk, add a little starter from a previous batch of yogurt, and push the yogurt button.
 8 hours later it’s perfect!
 A gallon of milk costs a whole lot less than a gallon of yogurt, so it’s pretty cost-effective, too.
 Sometimes I drain the yogurt in a cheesecloth-lined colander to turn it into greek yogurt.
 Before serving, I just mix in frozen berries and honey to taste.
 I usually make mine keto with stevia instead of honey.